awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-s3deploy.md

    1. Select **Extract file before deploy**\.
 **Note**
-The deployment fails if you do not select **Extract file before deploy**\.This is because the AWS CodeCommit action in your pipeline zips source artifacts and your file is a ZIP file\.
+The deployment fails if you do not select **Extract file before deploy**\.
+This is because the AWS CodeCommit action in your pipeline zips source artifacts and your file is a ZIP file\.

       When **Extract file before deploy** is selected, **Deployment path** is displayed\.
 Enter the name of the path you want to use\.
 This creates a folder structure in Amazon S3 to which the files are extracted\.
 For this tutorial, leave this field blank\.
 ![\[The Step 4: Deploy page for an S3 deploy action with an AWS CodeCommit source\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/tutorial-s3deploy-stage-codecommit.png)![\[The Step 4: Deploy page for an S3 deploy action with an AWS CodeCommit source\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[The Step 4: Deploy page for an S3 deploy action with an AWS CodeCommit source\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)